cambrad3/cambrad3.github.io/index.md

 To further improve the model, we have trained a RandomForest Regressor with hyperparameter tuning using k-fold cross validation technique.
 Below chart shows the important features in the Random Forest model.
 <img src= "https://www.dropbox.com/s/sydi270fof3uagz/Screen%20Shot%202019-11-13%20at%202.33.49%20PM.png?raw=1" width="500">

-We have also trained boosting algorithms, the gradient boosted tree regressor gives the best results out of all the models.
+We have also trained boosting algorithms, the gradient boosted tree regressor.
+This gives similar performance compared to other models explored.
 Below chart compares various models.

  <img src="https://www.dropbox.com/s/uhtaj2o945p1vpq/Screen%20Shot%202019-11-13%20at%202.34.30%20PM.png?raw=1" width="500">